mggg/VRA_ensembles/README.md

 *TX_elections_model* is the main model file and the *run_functions* file has supporting functions.
 The user can run a neutral ReCom chain, a constrained (rejection sampling) chain based on district VRA-effectiveness scores, or a constrained chain based on district demographic data.
 The only parameters for the user to enter are the 'User Input Parameters' in *TX_elections_model*.
 They are described below.

 To get started, download *all* input files into the same local directory.
-Make a folder called 'outputs' in the same directory.
+Running *TX_elections_model* will make an 'outputs' folder in the directory.

 ### Data and Input Files ###